JonForShort/android-tools/README.md

 ## How can I help?

-The best way to help is to submit patches for the build scripts.
+The best way to help is to find an Android tool you think is valuable to include in this project, and then submit a build script patch for it.